 - Action: Once the feedback has been analyzed, it’s time to take action on the insights that have been generated.
 This might involve making changes to your product or reaching out to individual users.

 As you can see, this is a continual process that doesn’t end once you’ve made a few changes.
 Customer feedback should be constantly collected and analyzed to ensure that your product is always improving.

 With the background information out of the way, it’s time to take a look at the first stage of the user feedback analysis cycle—collection.

 There are a few different methods you can use to collect feedback, including:

 - review requests

-One of the easiest (and most effective) ways to collect user feedback is through in-app widgets, pop ups, forms, and banners.
+One of the easiest (and most effective) ways to collect customer feedback is through in-app widgets, pop ups, forms, and banners.
 These tools can be embedded directly into your product, making them accessible to users at all times.